Andres930410/mapper/README.md

 # Mapper

-Library used to map objects, using functions and mappers, this library is similar to c# library automapper.
+This library used to transform objects using functions and sub-mappers.
+It is inspired by Automapper, a library written in C#.

-The library use generics in order to have a strong typing of which properties can be transformed and the types of each property.
+The library heavily uses generics in order to have a strong typing of which properties can be transformed and which types each property should have, this new version only work with class types.

 # Installing